farmOS/farmOS/docs/development/client.md

 - Android Studio
 - Gradle

 Note that Android Studio recommends the official Oracle JDK for Java 8; using OpenJDK may cause errors.
 Also make sure to follow Cordova's instructions for setting up your system's [environment variables](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#setting-environment-variables) and installing the [SDK packages](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#adding-sdk-packages) for the Android versions the app will target.
+As of May 2018, the latest version of Android that Cordova seems to support is 7.1.1, at API Level 25.

 [//]: <> (TODO: Determine what versions of Android the app should target and list them here.)